philcrump/groundstation-tracking-scheduler/README.md

 ### Database Setup

-The 'sql/' folder contains a database setup script (note this will drop an existing database), and an example spacecraft data insertion script (populates ISS & AO-73)
+**init_database.sql**
+ * *Example* database setup script - please modify before use.

+**example_spacecraft.sql**
+ * Populates the Spacecraft table with initial data for ISS & AO-73

 ## Example Client

-The 'example_client' folder contains an example database client application that, using computed schedule data, can be used as a direct realtime input for an AZ/EL Tracking System.
+The 'example_client' folder contains an example database client application that, using computed schedule data, can be used as a realtime input for an AZ/EL Tracking System.

 ### Compile